SUNDERLAND AND TYNE LUSTRE POTTERY

 This view shows the Lord Duncan, the largest ship built in Sunderland at that time, passing under the bridge.
 The ship was launched in 1798, just a couple of years after the bridge opened.
 But any real acquaintance with the bridge would have been short lived, as she was blown up in 1807 by an explosion in San Domingo.
 However, images of the ship passing under the bridge continued to be used by Dawson, North Shields and Moore & Co into the 1840s and 50s.

-This version is very similar to Dawson's bridge 22 (first detail).
+This version is very similar to Dawson's version of bridge 22 (first detail).
 However, the name of the ship does not appear in the North Shields versions (second detail).

 Cornfoot, Carr and Co (1832–1838), North Shields – large version